AmesingFlank/Aquarius/README.md

 #Aquarius

-A 2D (for now) Fluid Simulator on GPU
+A Fluid Simulator on GPU

 Implemented methods:
 * Semi-Lagrangian with AMGPCG pressure solve